Line 6 Finch West: Design

 The line has been designed by Arup, DTAH and Perkins&Will – as part of the Mosaic Transit Group consortium.
-The line will be built with 18 stops, of which 16 are on-street.
-Each platform will be 48 m long, the length of an LRT vehicle.
-Finch West station will be built as a double-length underground station with a centre platform for Line 6.
+The line is built with 18 stops, of which 16 are on-street.
+Each platform is 48 m long, the length of an LRT vehicle.
+Finch West station is built as a double-length underground station with a centre platform for Line 6.

-All stops and the two terminal stations will use transparent glass for walls, partitions and skylights.
-The terminal stops will use transparent glass for elevators and their shafts.
+All stops and the two terminal stations use transparent glass for walls, partitions and skylights.
+The terminal stops use transparent glass for elevators and their shafts.
 This design adheres to crime prevention through environmental design standards to create a bright and safe environment for riders.
 Using glass takes advantage of natural light to provide a more attractive environment for riders while minimizing the use of artificial lighting when possible.

-The on-street stops will have canopies, lights, fare machines, cameras and a PA system.
-Each station and stop will have four screens as part of a passenger information system.
-The screens will provide arrival times and any news about service on the line, as well as third-party outdoor advertising provided by Astral Media, owned by Bell Media.
-Platforms will also have intercoms for general assistance and emergencies.
-There will be electrical cabinets at each stop to power electrical equipment and to provide backup power in case of an outage.
+The on-street stops have canopies, lights, fare machines, cameras and a PA system.
+Each station and stop has four screens as part of a passenger information system.
+The screens provide arrival times and any news about service on the line, as well as third-party outdoor advertising provided by Astral Media, owned by Bell Media, and Pattison at Finch West and Humber College stations.
+Platforms also have intercoms for general assistance and emergencies.
+There are electrical cabinets at each stop to power electrical equipment and to provide backup power in case of an outage.